10 Notable Facts About Vampire Squids

-The vampire squid is not actually a vampire.
-Vampyroteuthis infernalis is the scientific name for this cephalopod.
+Despite its name, the vampire squid is not actually a vampire.
+Instead, it is a cephalopod, and the name refers to its scientific name: Vampyroteuthis infernalis.
 This actually translates to “Vampire squid from hell.”
-This species lives in tropical waters.
-The zoologist Carl Chun first discovered them in the late 1800s.
+Vampire squid live in temperate and tropical waters, and they were discovered in the late 1800s by zoologist Carl Chun.
 Here are ten incredible vampire squid facts that will leave you awestruck!

 A young Vampire squid (Vampyroteuthis infernalis) surprised the research crew as we started to ascend from Sur Ridge in December 2013.
 Like many deep-sea cephalopds, vampire squid lack ink sacks.
 Instead of ink for defense, a sticky cloud of bioluminescent mucus is expelled from the arm tips.

-Vampire squids live at depths of 2,000 – 3,000 feet, which is so deep that there is no light at all.
+Vampire squids live at depths of 2,000 to 3,000 feet, which is so deep that there is no light at all.

 2. The Vampire Squid Is Not Technically A Squid